Click on the + Follow icon above to receive updates on the Great Ocean Road Regional Trails Strategy.

 Disclaimer: This map has been created using a third party Geographic Information System and is provided for information purposes only.
 Whilst care has been taken to ensure the map is accurate, the Authority makes no representations, either expressly or implied, as to the reliability, accuracy or suitability of the map for a particular purpose.
 The Authority does not accept any liability for loss or damages incurred as a result of reliance placed upon the content of the map.
 Once PRINTED, this is an UNCONTROLLED DOCUMENT.

-As the lead agency, the Authority will work in consultation and collaboration with all involved agencies to finalise the Strategy and realise it's vision and goals.
+As the lead agency, the Authority will work in consultation and collaboration with all involved agencies to realise the Strategy's vision and goals.

 Development of the Strategy has been funded by the Victorian Government as part of the Great Ocean Road Visitor Experience Uplift funding and is being prepared by the Great Ocean Road Coast and Parks Authority.